MCP Support¶

 Extensive Documentation: Complete guides for all major AI platforms

-Start with the Building AI Scientists guide to begin building your AI scientist, or explore specific integrations for your preferred AI assistant.
+Start with the Building AI Scientists guide to begin building your AI scientist, or explore specific integrations for your preferred AI scientist.